makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Malina yawned.
 "Everything alright, dear?"

 Logic seemed to be making its way back in fits and starts.
 Late.
 She needed to be back home tonight.
-Aiden come pick her up, or Malina drive her.
+Aiden had to come pick her up, or Malina had to drive her.

 "Shit."
 She squirmed until she could sit up straight.
 "Um.
 Sorry.
 Are you alright?"